Gas Technicians install, repair, maintain, and inspect gaseous fuel pipelines and appliances in homes, commercial buildings, or industrial settings.

 Wage Rate

-Apprentice wage starts at 50% of a journeyperson's and increases with skill and experience.
-Fully qualified workers average $23.00 per hour.
+Apprentice wage starts at 50% of journeyperson's and increases with skill and experience.
+Fully qualified workers earn an average of $32.00-$42.00 per hour.

 Self-Rating